-The African Democratic Congress (ADC) has accused the Independent National Electoral Commission (INEC) of misinterpreting a court of appeal order and overstepping its authority in its position on the party’s planned congresses and convention.
+The African Democratic Congress (ADC) has accused the Independent National Electoral Commission (INEC) of misinterpreting a court of appeal order.
+It said the commission is overstepping its authority on the party’s planned congresses and convention.

-In a statement on Friday, Bolaji Abdullahi, national publicity secretary of the ADC, said the commission lacks the power to halt the party’s internal processes.
+In a statement on Friday, Bolaji Abdullahi, national publicity secretary of the ADC, said INEC lacks the power to halt the party’s internal processes.

-The statement followed comments by Joash Amupitan, INEC chairman, who warned in an interview on Arise Television that proceeding with congresses could lead to future legal consequences, including the possible nullification of candidates’ elections.
+His reaction followed comments by Joash Amupitan, INEC chairman.
+In an interview on Arise Television, Amupitan warned that proceeding with congresses could trigger legal consequences.
+He said such actions could even lead to the nullification of candidates’ elections.

-Responding, Abdullahi said INEC cannot restrict constitutional rights based on speculative outcomes.
+However, Abdullahi rejected the warning.
+He said INEC cannot restrict constitutional rights based on speculation.

 “The law does not permit administrative bodies to curtail rights on the basis of hypothetical future consequences,” he said.